FarfallaHu/Friendly-Chat/README.md

 Here is my google account:  farfallahudie@gmail.com Password: Thankyou12345!

 Admin login need to use google and firebase is link with this accound also.

+Google login my need Authentication.
+Please check the video for all the detail.